qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

 Since IQM Garnet has qubits indexed from 1 to 20, we will intentionally leave qubit `q0` empty without any gates.
 An error will be raised if there are gates on any qubits not in the range from 1 to 20.

-Now, we initialize the AWS device and execute circuit `c` on the backend `AWS`.
+Now, we initialize the Amazon Braket device and execute circuit `c` on the backend `AWS`.

 .. code-block:: python